Healthy Holidays for Seniors

 Younger adults are able to take a couple of gastric hits during these next few months, but for seniors, sticking to a diet is more important.
 A decreasing metabolism coupled with activity in later years means an older adult’s body can’t deal with a second (or third!) helping of stuffing as well as it used to.
 Overeating can lead to heart ailments, diabetes and other health conditions.

-Of course, a big meal here or there won’t throw the body completely out of whack, but with a calendar full of get togethers scheduled over the next two months, seniors really need to watch what they eat so they can remain full of vitality into the new year.
+Of course, a big meal here or there won’t throw the body completely out of whack, but with a calendar full of get together scheduled over the next two months, seniors really need to watch what they eat so they can remain full of vitality into the new year.

 A list of things to keep in mind during the holidays:

 Make Healthy Choices – Rich meals and tempting desserts all look and smell so good, but it’s important to keep from overindulging.
 Sure, have a cookie or snack before the meal, but leave it at that.
 You don’t need to sample everything on the table (no matter how good it looks).
 When the stomach starts to rumble, search out vegetables or fruit to keep hunger at bay and help fill you up before dinner.

 - Stay Hydrated – This is important all year round, but especially during the holidays.
 Dehydration can hit at any time, and with so much going on it can be easy to drink water consistently.
 Make sure water is available wherever you go, whether it’s to go caroling, shopping, or even just relaxing with family.

 - Follow Doctors Orders – If a senior has a strict diet for medical reasons, now is not the time to forget.
 All the tastiest treats seem to have enough sodium for the whole family!
 But too much sodium can be more harmful for seniors.
 The holidays can also be stressful, which can lead to overindulging, so making sure seniors are sticking to their diet is a must.
 This doesn’t mean an occasional piece of pie is forbidden, just not the whole pie!